 - The measures that can be taken to eliminate, prevent, or minimize the risk of an exploited vulnerability.

 - The relative effectiveness of scanners and other tools in detecting the vulnerability being discussed.

 - Generic and code-specific references that can be utilized after the session.

 Need different skills or topics?
 If your team requires different topics or tools, additional skills or custom approach, this course may be further adjusted to accommodate.
-We offer additional secure coding, secure software and web application development, hacking, database security, bug hunting and other related topics that may be blended with this course for a track that best suits your needs.
+We offer additional .Net programming, secure coding, development, hacking, database security, bug hunting and other related topics that may be blended with this course for a track that best suits your needs.
 Our team will collaborate with you to understand your needs and will target the course to focus on your specific learning objectives and goals.

 Session 1: Jumping into the OWASP Top 10